hashicorp/packer/website/source/docs/builders/azure-arm.html.md

 -   `image_url` (string) Specify a custom VHD to use.
 If this value is set, do not set image_publisher, image_offer, image_sku, or image_version.

+-   `temp_compute_name` (string) temporary name assigned to the VM.
+If this value is not set, a random value will be assigned.
+Knowing the resource group and VM name allows one to execute commands to update the VM during a Packer build, e.g. attach a resource disk to the VM.

+-   `temp_resource_group_name` (string) temporary name assigned to the resource group.
+If this value is not set, a random value will be assigned.

 -   `tenant_id` (string) The account identifier with which your `client_id` and `subscription_id` are associated.
 If not specified, `tenant_id` will be looked up using `subscription_id`.